ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/jumphost_troubleshooting.md

     Dec 14 14:28:55 ipfabric-server systemd[1]: Failed to start Jumphost (ID=923216920).
     Dec 14 14:29:13 ipfabric-server systemd[1]: Stopped Jumphost (ID=923216920).
     osadmin@ipfabric-server:~$
     ```

-5. IP Fabric GUI should be accessible by now
+5. The IP Fabric GUI should be accessible by now.